Hello.

 High-dimensional problems are particularly challenging as the surrogate model of the objective suffers from

-curse of dimensionality, which makes accurate modeling difficult.
+the curse of dimensionality, which makes accurate modeling difficult.

-We propose a group testing approach to identify active variables to facilitate efficient optimization in
+We propose a group testing approach to identify active variables to facilitate efficient optimization in these domains.

 The proposed algorithm, Group Testing Bayesian Optimization (GTBO), first runs a testing phase where groups